 - The Magic of Lee “Scratch” Perry by Wayne Marshall for NPR

-In the 1950s and ’60s Jamaicans perfected the art of throwing parties at which DJs played (and talked over) records of the day to move crowds on the dance floor.
-Producers of those events became competitive, building ever-more advanced sound systems to better handle the bass frequencies that made bodies move.
+In the 1950s and ’60s, Jamaicans perfected the art of throwing parties where DJs (selectors) played, and talked (toasted) over, records of the day in order to move crowds on the dance floor.
+The producers of those events became competitive, building ever-more advanced sound systems to better handle the bass frequencies that made bodies move.

 Meanwhile, studio engineers also pushed bass and honed in on the overall sound and rhythm for optimal waist-winding.
-DJs frequented recording studios, asking engineers to cut/dub special records (dub plate specials) that they could play at that evening’s party where they’d test the tunes over the sound-system and see what was most magic on the dance floor.
-This accelerated feedback loop allowed DJs, musicians, and producers (who often also owned the record labels) to get a quick read on which sonic techniques were most successful, and it pushed their musical innovation to unforeseen levels.
+DJs frequented recording studios, asking engineers to “dub” special records from tape to one-off records (dub plate specials) that they could play at that evening’s party.
+That way they could test the tunes over a bass-heavy dancehall sound-system and see what made the most magic with the dancers.
+This accelerated feedback loop allowed DJs, musicians, and producers (who often also owned the record labels and the dancehall sound-systems) to get a quick read on which sonic techniques were most successful, and it pushed their musical innovation to unforeseen levels.

 One outcome was dub music.
-As engineers strove to elevate the physical and psychological effects of the music on dance attendees, they stripped it down to its most essential elements — the drums and the bass — while filtering and mixing in and out the other instruments; often saturating them with the psychedelic sounds of delay and reverb.
-The restraint and acumen shown by the best of these dub engineers made for a new type of musical expression in which the recording studio became an instrument; a metaphysical tool unveiling previously unknown sonic dimensions.
+As engineers strove to elevate the physical and psychological effects of the music on dance attendees, they stripped the music down to its most essential elements — the drums and the bass — while filtering and mixing in and out the other instruments; often saturating them with the mystically swirling sounds of delay, reverb, and other effects.
+The restraint and acumen shown by the best of these dub engineers, like King Tubby and Lee “Scratch” Perry, made for a new type of musical expression in which the recording studio became an instrument; a metaphysical tool unveiling previously unknown sonic dimensions.

 Today it’s normal for DJs and electronic musicians to perform knob and fader tweaks on their equipment as they rock a dance party, but in the ’60s and ’70s these marginalized black Jamaicans innovated sounds that no one had yet imagined, and ultimately ended up at the center of 21st century popular music from punk and hip-hop, to EDM and reggaeton.